samuelhorn/jamdocs/README.md

 *Beware, Jamdocs is still in heavy development and will probably cahnge a lot in the near future.
 And the docs for it is still not written :)*

 ## Fast by default
-Jamdocs is optimized to be as fast as possible, right now generating 100/100/100/100 score in Google Lighthose.
+Jamdocs is optimized to be as fast as possible, right now generating 100/100/100/100 score in Google Lighthouse.
 And 100/100 score in Google Page Speed Insights.

 ![100/100/100/100 Lighthouse scores](https://github.com/samuelhorn/jamdocs/blob/master/src/assets/img/pagespeed.png)